jasonaaronwilson/omni-c/documentation/c23-transpiler.md

 ## Generic Structure Members

 The slow way to do this is to replace variably size fields with a pointer that points to a heap allocated space for the field and automatically manipulate it (we can also use stack allocated little arrays for locals).
 A similar trick could be used for (tagged) unions.
-We have to make copies of these when a structure is assigned to a variable.
+We have to make copies of these when a structure is assigned to a variable rather than have the C compiler do it for us.

 A more sophisticated approach would still use a pointer but initialize it to space allocated adjacent to the object itself.
 Again when copying, we need to copy more bytes than just the structure and rewrite all such pointers relative to the address of the new target.